rleyton/westleague/results/provisional/2022-23/1/README.md

 * Known issue with additional Cambuslang record; TBC
 * Aware of a time or position issue around 27:00 that requires a bit of investigation
-* Competitions are exclusively by declared age category, so eg. a master finishing in top 4 for a senior team, isn't currently counted.
+* Competitions are exclusively by declared age category just now, so eg. a master finishing in overall top 4 for club, doesn't count towards seniors.

 # Queries